spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-build-your-own-product-relation-type.md

 ## Modify Yves

 By default, the demoshop provides a carousel type javascript component which renders related products.
-This component can be added with a twig product_relation (type, parameters, title, templatePath) function.
+This component can be added with a twig `product_relation` (type, parameters, title, templatePath) function.

-The type is a string which maps to a specific data provider and provides custom data when used, like related-product, up-selling.
+The type is a string which maps to a specific data provider and provides custom data when used, like a related product, upselling.

 It accepts the following arguments: